-Let’s imagine that you have bought yourself a new Instant Pot and you are excited to use it, you want to find some great recipes to try out BUT your partner keeps giving you books on gardening and sending you articles to read about gardening.
-Interrupting your research time with gardening related activities.
+Let’s imagine that you have bought yourself a new Instant Pot and you are excited to use it.
+You want to find some great recipes to try out.

 You’d soon get pretty annoyed pretty quickly even if you are a keen gardener because your itch that needs scratching is all about the Instant Pot.

 It’s the same with our kids.

 You might think they will love that amazing idea you found on Pinterest but the reality is that they are not in the learning cycle for art and what they really want to know more about is dinosaur bones.